We would always recommend that you speak to a solicitor when making or amending your Will.

 We understand that you may not wish to tell us you will be leaving a legacy gift and we respect your privacy.
 We can offer you as much or as little support as you require and we promise to always give you the space to make this important decision in your own time.

-If you’d like further information or have any questions about setting up a legacy, please contact our legacy manager, Duncan Washbrook, on firstname.lastname@example.org or 020 3146 3333.
+If you’d like further information, have any questions about setting up a legacy, or want to order a guide, please contact our legacy manager, Duncan Washbrook, on firstname.lastname@example.org or 020 3146 3332.

 You can also write to him at: 60 Great Queen Street, London, WC2B 5AZ.